-The French Port (filming location) – The picturesque harbour was transformed to portray the French port of Le Havre in the 1740s where Jamie and Claire land when they escape to France.
+The French Port (filming location) – This picturesque harbour was transformed to portray the French port of Le Havre in the 1740s where Jamie and Claire land when they escape to France.
 This is where Claire discovers smallpox on the Comte St Germain’s ship.

 The Monastery where Claire and Murtagh bring Jamie to recover from his prison ordeal (filming location) – This beautiful castle was once a luxurious Renaissance home, and is one of the oldest standing masonry castles in Scotland.

 Cranesmuir Village and Square (filming location) – walk through the fictional village of Cranesmuir where Geillis lives.
 See the square where the young lad’s ear was hammered to the post, and visit the impressive garden where Claire and Geillis gathered herbs.
 This town also lends its backdrop to the Jacobite encampment and makeshift hospital scenes in series two.

-Black Kirk (filming location) – this is where Jamie and Claire discover the reason for the nephew’s curse.
+Black Kirk (filming location) – visit the secluded church ruins where Jamie and Claire discover the reason for the nephew’s curse.

 Jack Randall’s Fort William HQ (filming location) – This incredible 15th century fortress provides the setting for the Fort William headquarters of Black Jack Randall.
 This featured the heartbreaking scene of Jamie’s flogging.

 The Railway Station where Claire and Frank said their goodbyes (filming location) – This picturesque station was transformed into a wartime London railway station for this scene.